-Americans have the right and advantage of being armed – unlike the citizens of other countries whose governments are afraid to trust the people with arms.
-(Paraphrase of James Madison, author of the Bill of Rights, from his Federalist Paper No. 46.)
+“The ultimate authority resides in the people, and that if the federal government got too powerful and overstepped its authority, then the people would develop plans of resistance and resort to arms… Americans have the right and advantage of being armed – unlike the citizens of other countries whose governments are afraid to trust the people with arms.”
+James Madison, author of the Bill of Rights, from his Federalist Paper No. 46.

 In 1942, Adolf Hitler said, “The most foolish mistake we could possibly make would be to permit the conquered Eastern peoples to have arms.
 History teaches that all conquerors who have allowed their subject races to carry arms have prepared their own downfall by doing so.”